solana-foundation/developer-content/content/courses/tokens/nfts-with-metaplex.md

 The Metaplex SDK supports the creation of a new Metaplex file from either files present on your local computer or those uploaded by a user through a browser.
-You can do the former by using `readFile()` to read the image file, then convert it into a Metaplex file using `toMetaplexFile()`.
+You can do the former using `readFileSync()` to read the image file, then convert it into a Metaplex file using `toMetaplexFile()`.
 Finally, use your `Metaplex` instance to call `storage().upload(file)` to upload the file.
 The function's return value will be the URI where the image was stored.

 ```typescript
 const buffer = readFileSync("src/" + nftData.imageFile);